 Thank you to all who got involved and made your voices heard about this project!
 Over 2,000 comments were submitted during the comment period.
 The Chattooga Conservancy submitted comments in partnership with the Southern Environmental Law Center, Defenders of Wildlife, Georgia ForestWatch, Sierra Club, and the Wilderness Society, as a document totaling more than 200 pages.
 We also submitted a separate brief set of comments.
 Both documents can be read here:

 The Forest Service launched its “Foothills Landscape Initiative” in the fall of 2016.
-The project area encompasses a vast 143,419 acres of national forest land in north Georgia, including a significant portion of the Chattooga River watershed in Rabun County.
+The project area encompasses a vast 157,625 acres of national forest land in north Georgia, including a significant portion of the Chattooga River watershed in Rabun County.
 The Forest Service is seeking public input to consider as they develop specific aspects of the project.

-Currently, we’re engaged in the Foothills Project’s “collaborative” process to push for the restoration of native forest types, old-growth forests and native canebrake ecosystems, and to also push for the protection of water quality, wilderness areas and roadless landscapes within the project area.
+We have been engaged in the Foothills Project’s “collaborative” process to push for the restoration of native forest types, old-growth forests and native canebrake ecosystems, and to also push for the protection of water quality, wilderness areas and roadless landscapes within the project area.

 After a series of public meetings and workshops during 2017, the Forest Service issued its “proposed action” for the Foothills Project.
 The agency also developed an online forum to solicit public participation.

 We submitted 3 sets of comments on the Foothills Landscape Initiative prior to the release of the draft EA in Dec.
 2019: